Palliative care

 For many people, intimacy can provide comfort and maintain connection.
 Even if sexual intercourse is no longer possible or desired, you may enjoy physical closeness through cuddling, stroking or massage.

-Talk with your partner about how you are feeling, and ways to maintain intimacy.
 If you have concerns, talk to your GP, nurse or psychologist.

 Learn more